KinesisNetwork/testnet-faucet/README.md

-# testnet-faucet
+# Testnet Faucet

-Faucet to recieve tesnet funds for Kinesis currencies
+Faucet to recieve testnet funds for Kinesis currencies